 It’s a scorching summer day in Berlin with 30 degrees.
 Coincidentally, it’s been 40 years since the release of Summer in Berlin, the well-known song by German band Alphaville.
 This was a song that I listened to a lot at the time it was released way back in 1984.

 On another summer in Berlin several decades ago, I was casually walking around while Germans were shouting at me, “Acht-null!
 Acht-null!”.
-They were celebrating the overwhelming score by German soccer team in the FIFA World Cup.
+It was not meant as an insult, they were just celebrating the overwhelming score by German soccer team in the FIFA World Cup.

-So I already knew that the Germans were crazy for soccer (a trait they share with most European countries it would seem), as I arrived in the capital of Germany at the same time that the country was hosting European Championship.
+So I already knew that the Germans were crazy for soccer, as I arrived in the capital of Germany at the same time that the country was hosting the European Championship.

 Today several large spaces have been shutoff by large barriers, dedicated as “fan zones”.
 I couldn’t care less about all this, but there is a benefit to be found, since all the people in the city have voluntarily enclosed themselves into small confined areas.
-That means that I have rest of the city to explore on my own.
+This means that I have all the rest of the city to explore on my own.
 Excellent.

 Yesterday I visited a music festival in Kreuzberg, but today my musical odyssey takes me elsewhere.